Esri/military-tools-geoprocessing-toolbox/README.md

 1. Click the **Download Zip** button.
 2. Extract the ZIP tools to a working folder
 3. Use the included [testdata] to manually test each tool
-4. Log [issues](https://github.com/ArcGIS/military-tools-geoprocessing-toolbox/issues) for any problems found (if they haven't been logged already)
+4. Log [issues](https://github.com/Esri/military-tools-geoprocessing-toolbox/issues) for any problems found (if they haven't been logged already)

 ### Building the tools
 Building the tools means modifying existing tools or adding new tools.
 In this case you should be familiar with GitHub and creating geoprocessing tools.

-1. Create a new branch from "master" branch:
+1. Create a new branch from "dev" branch:
-	* Include your initials in the branch name, eg. *"mf-new-viz-tool"*
+	* Include your initials in the branch name, eg. *"mf-new-tool"*
 2. Clone it to your local machine
 3. Make your changes locally
 4. Commit your changes and Sync with your remote
-5. Create a Pull Request to have your updates merged to "master"
+5. Create a Pull Request to have your updates merged to "dev"

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an [issue](https://github.com/ArcGIS/military-tools-geoprocessing-toolbox/issues).
+Please let us know by submitting an [issue](https://github.com/Esri/military-tools-geoprocessing-toolbox/issues).
 Please note that issues might be copied or transferred to other repositories as needed.

 1. Use a concise, one-line title